Provisioning¶

 Debugging¶

-If provisioning fails, check the logs in the container:
+If provisioning fails, check the logs in the shed:

 shed console myproject